SFI, FIA & SNELL TAG GUIDE

 FIA certification tags now, are always accompanied with a security, hologram sticker - designed to makes it harder to counterfeit the product.
 Each hologram is unique to that one item.
 The most up-to-date FIA homologations have gold hologram stickers, the previous generation was silver.

 SNELL auto helmet tags are now harder to find.
 Search for them under the interior foam.
 SNELL updates its certification requirements every five years.
 Currently it is SA2020 for auto helmets and K2020 for karting.
 Most auto sport organizations will accept SA2015 or K2015.
-In October 2025 Snell will (should) introduce their SA2025 models.
-Frequently, these helmets are not immediately available and the models gradually reach the US market.
+In October 2025 Snell will introduce their SA2025 models.
+Often these helmets are not immediately available and the models gradually reach the US market.
 Each motorsports club or racing organization will adapt to the situation.
 Before the 2026 season check the groups helmet requirements.

 SNELL SA2025, K2025.
 Should be available October 2025.
 We expect most brands to have their models ready, but, from our experience, certain models may not be available until 2026.

 SFI SAFETY APPAREL as yet, have no expiration dates, although we understand this could be changing and we will keep you posted.
+The SFI does update its safety standards, yet not on any regular basis.
+In general, manufacturers are informed of the updates plus how & when t- comply.

-The FIA used to display the date of manufacture with no expiration date.
+The FIA Suits used to display the date of manufacture with no expiration date.
 The FIA now has a new standard (FIA 8856-2018) which requires an expiration date to be displayed onto the suits back collar.
 The suit has a life of ten years from the date of manufacture.
-(HOWEVER in the US, this is acknowledged or enforced) The FIA does not believe suits, safely, have a 10 year life.
+(HOWEVER in the US, this is not acknowledged or enforced) The FIA does not believe suits, safely, have a 10 year life.
 In reality this is generous - dirty, oil stained frayed, ill-fitting, sun damaged suits are a fire hazard.
 HOWEVER, in the US (so far) only the condition of the suit can get it rejected.
 Tech inspectors will look for holes, tears, frayed seams, broken zips, and similar.

 KNOW YOUR TAGS and where to find them, plus never remove them!
 The tags with their expirations dates are created for your safety.
 The certifications groups will revise their testing requirements as they must adjust to the latest innovations, technology, materials, racing series, new safety hazards, and increased speeds.